mdabrowski1990/uds/docs/source/pages/segmentation.rst

 Segmentation
 ============
-Implementation related to :ref:`segmentation <knowledge-base-segmentation>` is located in :mod:`uds.segmentation` sub-package.
+Implementation related to :ref:`segmentation process <knowledge-base-segmentation>` is located in :mod:`uds.segmentation` sub-package.